The Perfect trip in Ireland a 7 days in Ireland itinerary

 Are 7 days in Ireland enough?
-I can categorically state that no it isn’t but I also realize that many people can only afford to spend a week in Ireland.
+I can categorically state that no it isn’t but I also realize that many people can only afford to visit Ireland and spend a week (you can read my 14 day Irish road trip here.
 You certainly won’t be able to see everything so I suggest taking in the highlights of the southern area of Ireland.
-I would also recommend hiring a car in Ireland.
+I would also recommend car rental to really get the most of your trip.

 I know it can be expensive but trust me if you can only spend 7 days in Ireland you will need a car, public transport in Ireland is difficult at the best of times and some areas you may want to see won’t be accessible.
 Now you can take private tours of the places on your bucket list but the truth is Ireland is much better seen at your leisure and when you get lost and find areas you never dreamed of.

-• Day 2: Wicklow – Powerscourt, Sally Gap, Lough Tay, Wicklow, Glendalough
+- Day 4: Wicklow (Powerscourt, Sally Gap, Lough Tay, Wicklow, Glendalough)

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 You can read my privacy policy here.